The Jill Dando News Network

-Jill Dando News is a fast-growing network of young positive reporters, aged 5 to 21, inspired by the much-loved BBC journalist Jill Dando.
+The Jill Dando News Network is a expanding network of young reporters aged 4 to 21, inspired by the life, values and journalism style of beloved BBC presenter Jill Dando.

-Since 2011, Jill Dando News reporters have been coached by media professionals from Sky News, the BBC, CBS News America, ITV, and leading national newspapers including The Sunday Times.
+Since 2011, young reporters have been trained and supported by professional journalists and media experts from organisations including the BBC, Sky News, ITV, CBS News America and national newspapers including The Sunday Times.

 These young reporters have interviewed countless high-profile figures — from a Prime Minister inside Downing Street, live in front of millions, to Mr Speaker (four times), Fiona Bruce, a NASA astronaut and many others.
 Interviews happen both on major national stages and inside their own Good News Rooms.